donedotcom/samurai-client-nodejs/GETTING_STARTED.md

 In addition, the following error is different from the `create` method:

- + 'Gateway responded with non-200 status': This means that the request was malformed, and it is most likely due to a Daimyo bug.
+ + 'Gateway responded with non-200 status': This means that the request was malformed, and it is most likely due to a samurai-client-nodejs bug.
 Please report full error details along with your bug report.

 ### Updating the payment method